Rajpratik71/linux-manPages/openssl.md

         o  Time Stamp requests, generation and verification

 COMMAND SUMMARY
-       The openssl program provides a rich variety of commands (command in the SYNOPSIS above), each of which often has a wealth of options and arguments (command_opts and command_args in the SYNOPSIS).
+       The openssl program provides a rich variety of commands (command in the SYNOPSIS above), each of which often has a wealth of options and arguments (command_opts and command_args in the
+       SYNOPSIS).

        Many commands use an external configuration file for some or all of their arguments and have a -config option to specify that file.
 The environment variable OPENSSL_CONF can be used to specify the location of the file.
 If the environment variable is not specified, then the file is named openssl.cnf in the default certificate storage area, whose value depends on the configuration flags specified when the OpenSSL was built.

-       The list parameters standard-commands, digest-commands, and cipher- commands output a list (one entry per line) of the names of all standard commands, message digest commands, or cipher commands, respectively, that are available in the present openssl utility.
+       The list parameters standard-commands, digest-commands, and cipher-commands output a list (one entry per line) of the names of all standard commands, message digest commands, or cipher commands, respectively, that are available in the present openssl utility.

        The list parameters cipher-algorithms and digest-algorithms list all cipher and message digest names, one entry per line.
 Aliases are listed as:

         from => to

        The list parameter public-key-algorithms lists all supported public key algorithms.

        The command no-XXX tests whether a command of the specified name is available.
-If no command named XXX exists, it returns 0 (success) and prints no-XXX; otherwise it returns 1 and prints XXX.
+If no command named XXX exists, it returns 0 (success) and prints no-XXX; otherwise it returns 1 and prints
+       XXX.
 In both cases, the output goes to stdout and nothing is printed to stderr.
 Additional command line arguments are always ignored.
 Since for each cipher there is a command of the same name, this provides an easy way for shell scripts to test for the availability of ciphers in the openssl program.  (no-XXX is not able to detect pseudo-commands such as quit, list, or no-XXX itself.)

    Standard Commands
        asn1parse